 Thus began my immersion in technology.
 When I started working in Silicon Valley, the personal computer was just beginning to be developed.
 We had to build them ourselves, struggled to run our code in limited memory and used eight inch floppy disks to store the programs.
 More memory, bigger hard drives, smaller computers, the internet, email, social media and cell phones were all developed during the time I was working in Silicon Valley.

 When I bought my first house in 1984, I discovered a love for gardening and woodworking.
 Playing in water and dirt wasn’t new to me and gave me a head start at a very early age.
-Eventually, wearing more clothes, I had a lot of fun designing and working in my gardens.
+Eventually (and fully dressed) I had a lot of fun designing and working in my gardens.
 I planted all my favorite flowers from my childhood: hollyhocks, iris and roses.
 We had fruit and vegetables too: tomatoes, corn, cucumbers, oranges and strawberries.
 I tried to grow melons but my dog ate them before they could ripen.
 Oh well, I’m glad she liked them.
 There was plenty for all of us to enjoy.

 At this time of my life, my garden was my artistic expression.
 Color and fragrance were deliberate influences in the ongoing results.
 Other considerations such as shape, balance, scale, contrast and texture were present but a bit more unconscious.
 I loved that garden and miss it until today.